bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s see what it looks like.
-Doesn\'t look terrible, but it looks okay, but we might want to do a little bit more with it.
-Actually, it\'s fine for now.
-We\'ll leave it the way it is.
-We\'ve got our basic card in there.
-Although I do have a background color in there, don\'t I?
+Let&apos;s see what it looks like.
+Doesn&apos;t look terrible, but it looks okay, but we might want to do a little bit more with it.
+Actually, it&apos;s fine for now.
+We&apos;ll leave it the way it is.
+We&apos;ve got our basic card in there.
+Although I do have a background color in there, don&apos;t I?
-Let\'s have that.
+Let&apos;s have that.
 Instead.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 685.
 (3xx) ~~~~~~~~~~~~-->
 <p align="center" width="100%">